Fredericia: Rail

 Fredericia railway station is the principal railway station of the town.
 It is an important railway junction where the Copenhagen-Fredericia Line, the Fredericia-Aarhus Line, and the Flensburg-Fredericia Line all meet.
 The station was opened in 1935 together with the opening of the Little Belt Bridge across the Little Belt.
 The train services are operated by the railway company DSB.
 It offers direct InterCity services to Copenhagen, Odense, Aarhus, Aalborg, Struer, Esbjerg, Sønderborg, Flensburg and Hamburg.

 Air

 The nearest airport with scheduled national and international flights is Billund Airport c.
 45 km west of Fredericia.

 Sport

 Speedway

 The Vejlby Speedway Center, run by the Fredericia Motor Klub, is located on the northern outskirts of Fredericia and is a mini speedway track for bikes with 50cc and 80cc engines.
 Fredericia Speedway competed in the town from 1958 to 2005 at various venues, including the Fredericia Speedway Center (the old Fredericia Stadion) and the Frederikslyst Motorbane.

+Handball

+The handball club Fredericia HK and its predecessor Fredericia KFUM has won the Danish Championship several times, and they currently play in the top division.

+Soccer

+The local soccer team FC Fredericia was promoted to the Danish Superliga for the first time ever in 2025 after 24 years in the second best league.

+Arts and education

+The former Danske Musicalakademi in Fredericia was in 2015 amalgamated with five other performing arts schools, to form the Danish National School of Performing Arts.